demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 ```
 demisto-sdk format
 ```
-this will check your branch changes and will run only on them.
+This will check your branch changes and will run only on them.
 <br/><br/>

 ```